anonys6/Health-Social/README.md

 ## Application Structure

 - `app.js`: The entry point to our application.
-This file defines our express server.
+This file defines our express server and sets up Socket.io.
 It also requires the routes we'll be using in the application.
 - `backend/server/routes/`: This folder contains the route definitions for our app.
+The routes include a home page, a chat page, and a BMI calculator page.
 - `frontend/public/`: This folder contains static files like CSS and JavaScript files.
 - `frontend/views/`: This folder contains EJS templates that our app will use.